zeppe-lin/xkbswitch/README.md

 Install
 -------
 The shell commands `make; make install` should build and install this package.
-See `./config.mk` file for configuration parameters.
+See `config.mk` file for configuration parameters.

 License and Copyright